-- Place learners in same-ability reading groups. - Select texts/books of the correct level for each group. - Listen to each group member read as an individual and offer guidance as they read. - 1 Builds sight vocabulary e.g. high frequency words - 2 Reads aloud from own book in a guided reading group with teacher, that is, the whole group reads the same story - 3 Uses phonics, context clues, structural analysis and sight words when reading - 4 Monitors self when reading - 5 Uses pictures in text for understanding - 6 Shows an understanding of punctuation (full stops, commas, question marks and exclamation marks) when reading aloud
+- Place learners in same-ability reading groups. - Select texts/books of the correct level for each group. - Listen to each group member read as an individual and offer guidance as they read. - 1 Builds sight vocabulary - 2 Reads both silently and out loud from own book in a guided reading group with teacher, that is, the whole group reads the same story - 3 Uses phonics, structural analysis and contextual decoding skills when reading - 4 Uses self-correcting strategies when reading - 5 Monitors self when reading - 6 Shows an understanding of punctuation (full stops, commas, question marks and exclamation marks) when reading aloud